Quantifying entropy production in active fluctuations of the hair-cell bundle from time irreversibility and uncertainty relations: Entropy production rate of active hair-bundle fluctuations

+We now relate the estimate $\hat{\sigma}_1$ of entropy production from experimental recordings (Fig.~\ref{fig:2}B) to the entropy production $\sigma_{\rm tot}$ which we obtain from stochastic simulations of hair-bundle oscillations.
 Spontaneous hair-bundle oscillations are thought to result from an interplay between opening and closing of mechanosensitive ion channels, activity of molecular motors that pull on the channels, and fast calcium feedback.
-This interplay can be described by two coupled stochastic differential equations for the position of the bundle $X_1$ and of the motors $X_2$ \cite{tinevez2007unifying,bormuth2014transduction,barral2018friction}:
+This interplay can be described by two coupled stochastic differential equations for the position of the bundle $X_1$ and of the center of mass of a collection of molecular motors $X_2$~\cite{tinevez2007unifying,bormuth2014transduction,barral2018friction} (see Appendix~\ref{app:vi}):